studybuffalo/django-helcim/docs/contributing.rst

 You will need to have all versions of Python installed locally for tox to run tests.
 Any versions you are missing will be skipped.
-The Continuous Integration (CI) server will run tests against all versions on any pull requests or commits.
+The Continuous Integration (CI) server will run tests against all versions on any pull requests or commits. **Note:** The CI testing can take over 60 minutes to complete as there are multiple combinations of Python and Django versions that must be tested against.

 ---------------
 Sandbox Website